z3l4w5/tintin-space/content/docs/part1/chapter6/3/_index.md

 The code in the previous listing has a significant performance issue.
 The cover images for the blog posts are huge and have more pixels than what is needed to render them in the small view on the home page.
 We cannot resize them in the page bundle because the single page needs bigger images.
 Hugo provides support for dynamically resizing images during compilation for this use.
 Here are the resizing options in Hugo:

     .Resize—This option resizes the image.
 It can take parameters in the form of the desired width and height.
-For example, {{ $hero.Resize "200x200"}} resizes the hero image to 200×200 px, ignoring the aspect ratio.
+For example, \{\{ $hero.Resize "200x200"}} resizes the hero image to 200×200 px, ignoring the aspect ratio.
 If we use
-{{ $hero.Resize "200x"}}, the image is resized to the width of 200 px with the height based on the aspect ratio, and {{ $hero.Resize "x200"}} resizes the image to the height of 200 px with the width calculated based on the origi-  nal aspect ratio.
+{{ $hero.Resize "200x"}}, the image is resized to the width of 200 px with the height based on the aspect ratio, and {{ $hero.Resize "x200"}} resizes the image to the height of 200 px with the width calculated based on the original aspect ratio.

     .Fit—This option resizes the image to fit within the supplied box.
-For exam- ple, {{ $hero.Fit "200x200"}} ensures that either the width or the height is 200 px and the other dimension (height or width) is less than 200 px.
+For example, {{ $hero.Fit "200x200"}} ensures that either the width or the height is 200 px and the other dimension (height or width) is less than 200 px.
 A  1000×800 image will shrink to 200×160 while a 800×1000 image will become 160×200.
-This is similar to the CSS property object-fit: contain or back- ground-fit: contain.
+This is similar to the CSS property object-fit: contain or back-ground-fit: contain.

     .Fill—This option resizes the image to fill the  supplied box while cropping  the outside parts.
 For example, {{ $hero.Fill "200x200"}} creates a 200×200 image where the image would be resized and cropped either in the length or      the breadth.
 This is equivalent to object-fit: cover or background-fit: cover. .Fill in Hugo can also take an optional parameter that defines the part of the image to keep.
 For example, if we use .Fill "200x200 left", Hugo leaves the leftmost part of the image intact.
 Hugo also offers an option called smart, where Hugo automatically detects the important part of the image.